ljbeal/PySANEBridge/README.md

 Images will be previewed within the main window at a reduced size (400px width).

+### Load

+This button allows you to choose files from the filesystem instead of scanning remotely.

+Note that this makes no distinction between scanned and loaded files, so you are able to mix the two.

+This allows you to merge scanned documents with files already saved.

 ### Save

 This saves all scanned images as a single pdf.